Dmitri-Sintsov/django-jinja-knockout/README.rst

 and more flexible Jinja2 templates.

 * Functions to manipulate css classes in Jinja2 templates.
-* Client data to be injected as JSON which is processed then at client-side as response view models (client-side response routing).
+* Client data to be injected as JSON to HTML page, which is accessible then at client-side, including optional JSON response view models (client-side response routing).
 * Client configuration passed to be accessible at client-side (in Javascript app):

  * `'csrfToken'` - current CSRF token to be used with AJAX POST from Javascript;